 Thanks to today’s smaller, smarter, lighter and faster technology, you can easily stay connected to the people you love and services you’re accustomed to while living overseas.
 Understanding what your options are can help you choose the plans and services that fulfill your needs.

-Service contracts offer a wide selection of devices, prices, minute plans, add-ons, features, customer service and device insurance.
+Contracts – Service contracts offer a wide selection of devices, prices, minute plans, add-ons, features, customer service and device insurance.
 While some providers offer minimum length of contracts or U.S. military deployment suspense or cancellation clauses, service agreements on average last 24 months, and breaking a contract can be expensive.
 Most contracts also auto-renew on the contract end date.
 To avoid, submit a letter of cancellation no less than 90 days prior to the end of your contract period.
 If you want to extend your service, you may send another letter that retracts the cancellation.

 For those off base, services will depend on what technology is available where you live.
-Your village (or home) may have digital ISDN, DSL or cable Internet.
-Talk to your landlord about phone, cable and Internet services available in your community before you start calling for services.
+Your village (or home) may have digital ISDN, DSL or cable internet.
+Talk to your landlord about phone, cable and internet services available in your community before you start calling for services.
 Also, knowing the previous tenant’s full name and phone number can help when setting up phone service.
 Just like with cellular service, you may be offered contracts when you establish service.
 Call Family Readiness or Army Community Service if you need translation services before signing contracts.
-Also know that Internet installation off base can take several weeks.
+Also know that internet installation off base can take several weeks.

-Satellite & cable
+Satellite and cable

-If you have questions about service contracts, plans or just need help navigating the language barrier, you have access to translators at Family Readiness Centers and Army Community Service Centers on your installation who are ready to help.
-For those in Germany, remember that TKS provides English-language materials and all retail outlets at your installation’s Exchange provide English-speaking customer service.
+If you have questions about contracts or need help navigating the language barrier, you have access to translators at Family Readiness centers and Army Community Service centers on your installation who are ready to help.
+For those in Germany, remember that TKS provides English-language materials, and all retail outlets at your installation’s Exchange provide English-speaking customer service.
 So, get connected and let the folks back home know you’re doing just fine.